antoniobarbalau/antoniobarbalau.github.io/commonplace/ecology_of_practices.md

 ### Sleeping

 In healthy manner, informed by the best science of the day.
-"The day starts with evening zazen and sleep is part of 24h practice" - Kosho Uchiyama.

 **Useful resources:**
 - Matthew Walker - Why we sleep?